mvysny/mvysny.github.io/_posts/2021-12-15-force-browser-download.md

 a.add(new Icon(VaadinIcon.ABACUS));
 ```

-This may not work with the button though, since the button may steal clicks.
+This may not work with the Vaadin Button though, since the button may steal clicks.

 ## Programmatic Downloads